Oleksandr2108/to-do-app/README.md

+# Task Tracker

-Welcome to the React TODO app with API repository! 🚀
+Welcome to the React Task Tracker repository! 🚀
+Check out the live demo of the React Task Tracker app [DEMO](https://Oleksandr2108.github.io/to-do-app/).

 ## Table of Contents